wmcdonald404/wmcdonald404.github.io/_posts/2024-02-24-aws-cli-configure-with-sso-profiles.md

 ---

 ## Overview
-Extend AWS CLI configuration with multiple profiles (for example work, training or personal accounts) and SSO.
+Extend AWS CLI configuration with multiple user profiles and an SSO session.

 ## Background
+You may have separate SSO accounts and roles granted  per-application (e.g. service-a or service-b) or per-environment (e.g.  nonprod or prod).
+You will see how to configure each scenario and conveniently switch between profiles.

-Building on [Configure the AWS CLI with multiple profiles](https://wmcdonald404.co.uk/2024/02/21/aws-cli-configure-with-profiles.html), we can extend the AWS CLI configuration to combine multiple profiles with SSO to easily switch between accounts and their resources.
+Building on [Configure the AWS CLI with multiple profiles](https://wmcdonald404.co.uk/2024/02/21/aws-cli-configure-with-profiles.html), you can extend the AWS CLI configuration to combine multiple user/account profiles with one defined SSO session to easily switch between accounts and their resources.

 ## How-to
 1. Install the CLI